HarshitChejara/Front-end-development-course/Programming with JavaScript/week-1.md

 6) - Operators
 Operators are used to perform operations on variables and values.
 An operator is used to manipulate individual data items and return a result.

+* Conditionals and Loops *

+7) - Conditional Statements
+if statement - It checks a condition and will execute a code block if the condition is met or true. if-else statement - This statement handles both outcomes of our conditional request using the else keyword.
+If a condition is true, do something.
+If it's false, do something else. you may want to test multiple conditions.
+To do that, you can add an additional block called the else-if statement. switch statement - It use to streamline multiple conditions.

+8) - Looping constructs
+In JavaScript, developers use loops to continually execute repeated blocks of code until a certain condition is satisfied.
+Loops are similar to conditionals and that a condition must be satisfied in order for the code to execute. infinite loop - your loop will not know neither when to start nor when to terminate, and could run indefinitely.

+For Loop - It is used to loop a block of code a certain number of times.
+The for-loop is a structured loop with a specific conditional structure where a counter variable must be set.
+Then a condition must be specified and finally, the counter must be incremented.

+While loop - It is similar to the for-loop.
+It will also run for as long as the condition returns true.

+Nested loop - It is used in instances where you need automated repetition of code. it's possible to nest loops within other loops so that multiple tasks can be performed at once.